postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ![Bootcamp](https://assets.postman.com/postman-docs/bootcamp-lesson-v8.gif)

-You can also access Bootcamp together with other resources for getting started and staying up to date by opening Home tab from the header.
+You can also access Bootcamp together with other resources for getting started and staying up to date by opening **Home** in the upper-left corner.

 ![Bootcamp Home](https://assets.postman.com/postman-docs/bootcamp-home-v8.jpg)